449 Wabasha Street N.,

 Its vertical marquee, which soared above Wabasha Street N., was the first neon-lit sign in the Northwest.

 The Governor of Minnesota as well as over 3,000 visitors attended the opening-night festivities which included fireworks and a parade.

 By the end of the 1930’s, the Riviera Theatre had began a program of double features, but by the mid-1940’s, it had returned to first-run films.
 In 1945, Minnesota Amusement Company, which ran the theatre from the early-1930’s onwards, gave the Riviera Theatre a complete remodeling, which, despite the chain’s best-intentions, removed a great deal of its exotic original decor.
 The 1928 marquees were taken down and replaced with a far more simpler one.

 Starting in the early-1950’s, the Riviera Theatre became known as the place to see event films.
 Even as late as the early-1970’s, films like “Patton” and “Papillon” drew large crowds, the latter film being the Riviera Theatre’s highest-grossing presentation in its history.

 However, the theatre was showing its age, and as in so many other big-city downtowns, the Riviera Theatre began to play to smaller and smaller audiences.
-In 1976, the theatre was closed, despite promises that it would reopen after a remodeling—which never came.
+On November 25, 1976, the theatre was closed, despite promises that it would reopen after a remodeling—which never came.
 Not long afterward, it was torn down.